Links

 2.4.1 What is it for?

-The participatory budget module allows citizens to propose and decide directly how to spend part of the institution's budget.
-Each person can make proposals and vote on the initiatives of others.
-The most voted proposals will be carried out.
+The "Participatory budgeting" module allows citizens to propose and decide directly how to spend part of the institution's budget.
+Each person can make proposals for projects to spend the budget on and vote on the proposals of others.
+The proposals most voted for will be carried out.

-The budget can be divided into different items and groups of items, and choose how to participate in the different items.
-For example, in a city, two budget groups can be created: one for projects that affect the entire city and another for projects that only affect a specific district.
-In this case, it could be configured whether users can vote for projects from all districts or only from one or a limited number of them.
+The budget can be divided into different items or groups of items, and each item can allow a different type of participation.
+For example, in a city three budget groups are created: one for projects that affect the entire city and two for projects that only affect the North and South districts of the city.
+In such a case, it can be configured that users can vote for projects from both districts or one of them.

 2.4.2 Permissions and Tips